 Community Reinvestment Areas

 The Tipp City Community Reinvestment Areas (CRA) are an economic development tool administered by the City of Tipp City that provides real property tax exemptions to businesses making real property investments in Tipp City.
-Tipp City has established 5 CRAs within our community to assist our businesses and industries.
-CRAs 1 to 4 shown below are "pre-1994 inches CRAs, while CRA Number 5 is a post 1994 CRA.
+Tipp City has established six CRAs within our community to assist our businesses and industries.
+CRAs 1 to 4 shown below are "pre-1994" CRAs, while CRAs 5 & 6 are "post 1994" CRAs.
 Pre and Post 1994 CRAs operate under different rules and regulations which are outlined in the Economic Incentive Policy.

 - North of W Main St.; South of SpringMeade; East of CR 25A; West of I-75 (PDF)